7. Jetty Marsh Local Nature Reserve

 Much of Jetty Marsh is level and the paths are well surfaced, so the site is suitable for most wheelchairs, electric scooters and baby buggies.

-Historic Interest: -Jetty Marsh too: it contains a disused canal basin where the old Stover Canal met the Whitelake Channel.
+Jetty Marsh contains a disused canal basin where the old Stover Canal met the Whitelake Channel.
 Granite and ball clay were taken down the canal, the Whitelake and then the Teign in barges, before being shipped out from Teignmouth docks.
 The Templer Way, a footpath following this old shipping route, runs through Jetty Marsh and the nearby Wharf Road Sidings.

 Wharf Road Sidings, a separate part of this LNR, is squeezed in between the confluences of the Whitelake Channel and the River Lemon with the Teign.
 As the name suggests, Wharf Road Sidings also has its local history interest.
 The wharfs and railway sidings serving Newton Abbot market and the old power station were located here.
 The site of this industrial past now provides a haven for wildlife and quiet enjoyment.